UKHomeOffice/application-container-platform/docs/developer-docs/dev-setup.md

 VPN profiles expire after 72 hours.
 You'll need to download and connect with a new VPN Profile when it expires.

+If you cannot resolve the [Platform Hub] or other ACP services behind the VPN such as [sysdig], then please try setting your DNS servers to 8.8.8.8 (Google's DNS servers).

 ## Platform Hub registration
 > **Please note** that you need to have your VPN running to access the Platform Hub and also talk to cluster APIs.